lure-sh/lure/README.md

 [![status-badge](https://ci.arsenm.dev/api/badges/Arsen6331/lure/status.svg)](https://ci.arsenm.dev/Arsen6331/lure)
 [![lure-bin AUR package](https://img.shields.io/aur/version/lure-bin?label=lure-bin&logo=archlinux)](https://aur.archlinux.org/packages/lure-bin/)

-LURE is intended to bring the AUR to all distros.
+LURE is a distro-agnostic build system for Linux, similar to the [AUR](https://wiki.archlinux.org/title/Arch_User_Repository).
 It is currently in an ***alpha*** state and may not be stable.
-It can download a repository, build packages in it using a bash script similar to [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD), and then install them using your system package manager.
+It is currently able to successfully and consistently build and install packages on various distributions, but there are some bugs that still need to be ironed out.

-LURE is written in pure Go and has zero dependencies after it's built.
-The only things LURE needs are a command for privilege elevation such as `sudo`, `doas`, etc. as well as a supported package manager.
+LURE is written in pure Go and has zero dependencies after building.
+The only things LURE requires are a command for privilege elevation such as `sudo`, `doas`, etc. as well as a supported package manager.
 Currently, LURE supports `apt`, `pacman`, `apk`, `dnf`, `yum`, and `zypper`.
 If a supported package manager exists on your system, it will be detected and used automatically.

 ---